Vanderbilt assistant coach sidelined over pro-Kanye post

 NASHVILLE, Tenn.
 (AP)Vanderbilt athletic director Candice Lee said defensive backs coach Dan Jackson will ”step back” from his job while the university continues an internal review of his recent comment on social media defending the rapper formerly known as Kanye West.

-Lee released a statement Monday night that Vanderbilt has gotten several questions and concerns over Jackson’s comment on Facebook.
-She said an internal review began immediately with the issue now referred to the Equal Opportunity and Access office.
+Lee released a statement Monday night that Vanderbilt has gotten several questions and concerns over Jackson’s comment on Facebook, which was screenshotted and shared by watchdog group StopAntisemitism.
+Lee said an internal review began immediately with the issue now referred to the Equal Opportunity and Access office.

 ”It is important the university follow its standard process and conduct a thorough review of the complexities of this incident,” Lee said in a statement. ”Coach Jackson and I have agreed that he will step back from his responsibilities with the team during the Equal Opportunity and Access office’s review.”